HotMaps/Hotmaps-building_h-c/README.md

 #### On other systems or distributions
 Get the installation procedure from [https://www.docker.com/get-docker](https://www.docker.com/get-docker)
 ### Running Docker image
-#### For docker toolbox (win7 / OS X below Yosemite)

 Open a terminal (Docker Quickstart Terminal for Docker toolbox).

-Check that everything is working by running the following command:
+For docker toolbox (win7 / OS X below Yosemite) check that everything is working by running the following command:

-`docker-machine ip`
+`docker-machine ip` for docker toolbox (win7 / OS X below Yosemite)

 This should return the IP of your active Docker machine that we will use later to connect to our web service (e.g. 192.168.99.100).

+For other standard Docker setup run this command to check that it installed correctly `sudo docker --version`

-Change directory to the *docker* directory on this repository:
+Change directory to the *root* directory on this repository:

-`cd my-git-directory/docker`
+`cd my-git-directory`

-Then run `./run-docker-toolbox.sh`
+Then run `sudo docker build -t hotmaps/building-hc .` (Sudo not needed if using Docker Toolbox.)

+Then run `sudo docker run --name building-hc -p 9006:80 -d hotmaps/building-hc` (Sudo not needed if using Docker Toolbox.)

 That's it!
 Now the web service should be up and running.

-To check that everything is working, open a web browser and enter the IP of the Docker machine we retrieved above, **using port 8181**: http://*{your-docker-machine-ip}***:8181**
+To check that everything is working, open a web browser and enter the IP of the Docker machine we retrieved above or localhost if not using docker-machine, **using port 9006**: http://*{your-docker-machine-ip}***:9006**/api

-This should display a simple message with Python version.
+This should display the list of methods on your api.

-Now you can put your own code in the "code" directory of this repository.
+Now you can put your own code in the "app" directory of this repository.

+There is a backbone of the flask-api structure that you can use and adapt to your needs.

 Note that wgsi.py is the entrypoint of your web service.

-#### For Docker on Ubuntu or other UNIX
-Open your terminal

-Change directory to the *docker* directory on this repository:

-`cd my-git-directory/docker`

-Then run `sudo ./run-ubuntu.sh`

-That's it!
-Now the web service should be up and running.

-To check that everything is working, open a web browser and enter the IP of the Docker machine we retrieved above, **using port 8181**: http://localhost:8181

-This should display a simple message with Python version.

-Now you can put your own code in the "code" directory of this repository.
-Note that wgsi.py is the entrypoint of your web service.

-#### For any other system
-On any other system, just open your terminal where you have access to "docker".

-Change directory to the *docker* directory on this repository:

-`cd my-git-directory/docker`

-Then run `docker run -d -v "/absolute/path/to/repository/code:/data" -p 8181:80 -it hotmaps/building_h-c`

-To check that everything is working, open a web browser and enter the IP of the Docker machine we retrieved above, **using port 8181**: http://localhost:8181